 At Chestnut Brae we love hosting Volunteers to live-in and work with us on our farm.
-We have had many volunteers in the last two years through WWOOF Australia, Worldpacker and Workaway.
+We have had many volunteers come and stay with us through WWOOF Australia, Worldpacker and Workaway.
 While we are no longer registered with WWOOF, we are still happy to accept WWOOF volunteers who wish to come to our farm.
 Volunteering is an excellent way to see the country and be hosted by farmers as you travel, or in between jobs as you back pack around Australia.

-Chestnut Brae is a mixed permaculture, holistic management and organic farm.
-We focus on sweet chestnut production and chestnut added value products as well as chestnut fed meat production for restaurants.
-We also have vegetables, fruit, chickens, ducks, geese, quail, guinea fowl, marron, pigs, sheep, alpacas, cattle and a maremma.
+Chestnut Brae is a mixed permaculture, holistic management, regenerative and certified organic farm.
+We focus on sweet chestnut production and chestnut added value products as well as chestnut fed meat production.
+We also have vegetables, fruit, chickens, guinea fowl, marron, pigs, sheep, alpacas and cattle.
 We will be developing wetlands and a food forest as time permits.

 You will leave your volunteer residency with a working knowledge of the way we run our farm and what regenerative agriculture entails.

 Our work is seasonal, but generally involves the following areas… in Autumn it is harvest season and we are busy picking chestnuts and producing chestnut products, in winter we are busy taking our products to markets and continue making added value products, in summer the focus is on irrigation and watering, in spring the focus tends to be on animal activities.

 1. What type of work will I be doing?